Anxiety and menstruation: what to do if you feel anxious?

 • irritability...

-What are the symptoms of anxiety at periods ?
+What are the symptoms of menstrual anxiety?

 Relaxation methods